• Home

 1 Now I watched when the Lamb opened one of the seven seals, and I heard one of the four living creatures say with a voice like thunder, “Come!”
 2 And I looked, and behold, a white horse!
 And its rider had a bow, and a crown was given to him, and he came out conquering, and to conquer.

-We see in the Old Testament that God uses the horses to patrol the earth, but they were not ridden, and the chariots were empty.
-In Revelation there is a rider on the white horse.
+Here the great and strong army is Rome and the rider is the Emperors.
+The first rides on a white horse.
 If we interpret the rider of this horse to be the Roman Emperors just after the siege on Jerusalem, 90AD, we can watch this prophecy unfold chronologically.
-The emperors are powerful, going over the face of the earth, and think themselves as not only as powerful as God, but exercising as much authority as God (gods).
 Going off the research done by Barnes, Benson, Henry, Elliot and others, they agree this is a Roman emperor, not Christ or a supposed antichrist.
 Christ does not carry a bow but a sword, and has crowns upon crowns, instead of a laurel-type crown.
 You can check the Strong’s references to see it’s a different Greek word of crown.
 Christ is also shown as continuously opening the seals.
 I am quoting from Wikipedia showing the fulfillment of the horses, riders and timeline of the opening of the first seal.
 See “Four Horsemen of the Apocalypse” https://en.wikipedia.org/wiki/Four_Horsemen_of_the_Apocalypse

 “In Edward Bishop Elliott's interpretation, the Four Horsemen represent a prophecy of the Roman Empire's subsequent history; the horse's white colour signifies triumph, prosperity, and health in the Roman political body.
 For the next 80 or 90 years, succeeding the banishment of the prophet John to the island of Patmos and covering the successive reigns of the emperors Nerva, Trajan, Hadrian, and the two Antonines (Antoninus Pius and Marcus Aurelius), a golden age of prosperity, union, civil liberty and good government unstained with civil blood unfolded.
 The agents of this prosperity, personified by the rider of the white horse, are these five emperors wearing crowns, who reigned with absolute authority and power under the guidance of virtue and wisdom, the armies being restrained by their firm and gentle hands.”